vincesoftware/aws-cdk-iac-serverless/README.md

 This project demonstrates some of the capabilities of AWS IaC and Serverless.

 The application is an IT support ticket system with fairly sarcastic, somewhat douche-y, auto-generated responses.
+The AI has a _beef_ with the users, and it is not afraid to show it.

-It also has an administration interface for support staff to add comments to tickets, which are automatically sent to the ticket creator, as well as support for _internal_ messages that are not sent to the customer.
+It also has an administration UI for support staff to add comments to tickets, which are automatically sent to the ticket creator, as well as support for _internal_ messages that are not sent to the customer.